tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Specificity of T cell alloreactivity
  - many alloreactive T cells are much more peptide specific than previously thought, few if any recognize only the MHC molecule
  - alloreactive T cells are polyspecific, able to recognize multiple distinct peptide-MHC complexes (perhaps why there's a high frequency of allorecognition)
+# Specificity, privacy, and degeneracy in the CD4 T cell receptor repertoire following immunization
+ - math to back up hundreds to thousands of TCRs for any given antigen in a repertoire
+ - mice
 # Successful treatment of arthritis induced by checkpoint inhibitors with tocilizumab: a case series
  - irAEs are inflammatory side effects from ICIs
  - ICI-induced inflammatory arthritis has been reported